bmolnar91/workbook/module_oop.md

 WIP

 When the C# program is executed, the _assembly_ is loaded into the CLR, which might take various actions based on the information in the manifest.
 Then, if the security requirements are met, the CLR performs just in time (JIT) compilation to convert the IL code to native machine instructions.

-Code that is executed by the CLR is sometimes referred to as "_managed code_", in contrast to "unmanaged code" which is compiled into native machine language that targets a specific system.
+Code that is executed by the **CLR** is sometimes referred to as **managed code**, in contrast to "unmanaged code" which is compiled into native machine language that targets a specific system.

 //To put it very simply, managed code is just that: code whose execution is managed by a runtime.
 In this case, the runtime in question is called the Common Language Runtime or CLR, regardless of the implementation.
 CLR is in charge of taking the managed code, compiling it into machine code and then executing it.
-On top of that, runtime provides several important services such as automatic memory management, security boundaries, type safety etc.//
+On top of that, runtime provides several important services such as automatic memory management (garbage collectior), security boundaries, type safety etc.//

 Managed code is written in one of the high-level languages that can be run on top of .NET, such as C#, Visual Basic, F# and others.
 When you compile code written in those languages with their respective compiler, you don't get machine code.
 You get **Intermediate Language** (IL) code which the runtime then compiles and executes.
 (C++ is the one exception to this rule, as it can also produce native, unmanaged binaries that run on Windows).